AdaCore/aws/docs/source/using_wsdl.rst

 * WSDL type inheritance not supported.

-* The the Document/Encoded SOAP messages' style is not supported
+* The Document/Encoded SOAP messages' style is not supported

 * complexType with xs:choice are only supported with a single occurence of each choice.